divio/divio-cloud-docs/how-to/upgrade-postgres.rst

 7. Once the backup has completed, restore it to the ``NEW`` service.

 ..  image:: /images/postgres-upgrade-restore-backup-to-new.png
-    :alt: 'Restore the old backup to the new PostgrSQL service'
+    :alt: 'Restore the old backup to the new PostgreSQL service'
     :class: 'main-visual'

 8. Rename the prefix for the old database version from ``DEFAULT`` to ``OLD``.